 It important to keep up with routine care such as dentistry and farriery for the retired horse.
 The senior might start to lose teeth or develop diastema (gaps between their teeth) and pack feed into these gaps.
 That can result in oral discomfort and difficulty chewing food adequately.
 Dropping of feed balls (quidding) and weight loss could follow as a result.

 Regular dentistry can help identify and manage these conditions, and might be required more frequently than for younger animals.
-Adjusting the diet also might be necessary.
-For example, you might need to include shorter fibre length chaffs and more easily digestible feeds designed for the older horse.
+Adjusting the diet might also be necessary.
+For example, you might need to include shorter fiber length chaffs and more easily digestible feeds designed for the older horse.

 Do They Need Shoes?